MicrosoftDocs/learn/learn-pr/student-evangelism/build-ml-model-with-azure-stream-analytics/includes/6-power-bi.md

     node run.js
     ```

-1. Return to Power BI Desktop and click **Refresh** in the ribbon at the top of the window.
-Click it again every 15 seconds or so.
+1. Return to Power BI Desktop and select **Refresh** in the ribbon at the top of the window.
+Select it again every 15 seconds or so.
 The report will refresh automatically every few minutes, but you can refresh it manually as often as you would like to update the visuals.

 1. Confirm that red and green bubbles appear at various locations around the island.
 Green bubbles indicate the presence of polar bears, while red bubbles represent locations where photos were taken but no polar bears were detected.
 Locations that have a mixture of sightings will show red *and* green, as pictured below.